PhilLockett/Utf-8/README.md

     bool utf8ToUnicode(const std::string & buffer, int & unicode, int & length);

-## Cloning and Running (to be updated)
+## Cloning and Running

 The test code is dependent on UnitTest.
-To compile and run the Utf-8 test code you first need to clone the unit test code, then copy unittest.cpp and unittest.h into the Logger directory before executing make.
+To compile and run the Utf-8 test code you first need to clone the unit test code, then copy unittest.cpp and unittest.h into the Utf-8 directory before executing make.

     git clone https://github.com/PhilLockett/UnitTest.git

-To clone, build and run the Logger code, including the test code, execute the following unix/linux commands:
+To clone, build and run the Utf-8 code, including the test code, execute the following unix/linux commands:

     git clone https://github.com/PhilLockett/Utf-8.git